 - There is more rippling along their cleavage and the bottom of the breast.

 Dr. Frank’s Approach to Revisional Breast Surgery

-Hobart and Munster-area patients begin with an initial consultation.
+Patients visiting Dr. Frank from Munster, Hobart, Crown Point, and Frankfort begin with an initial consultation.
 They meet directly with Dr. Frank to discuss their concerns and procedures for revision:

 - For some patients with capsular contracture, surgery to remove the scar tissue may be an option.

-- For rippling, Dr. Frank may advise changing the type, profile, or location of the implant.
+- For rupture, rippling, and deflation, Dr. Frank may advise changing the type, profile, or location of the implant.
 Fat grafting can also reduce its appearance in some cases.*

 - With both lateral displacement and bottoming out, problems can worsen over time.
 Wearing a good supportive bra around the clock may slow the progression, but surgery is usually the more predictable way to address it.

 In these discussions, Dr. Frank provides the information that patients need, helping them weigh the benefits of improved symmetry and aesthetics against cost and other factors.

 Following pre-operative testing, consent, and surgical scheduling, patients have their procedure in an accredited facility near Munster, Hobart, Crown Point, and Frankfort.
 In a revisional breast surgery, patients receive sedation or general anesthesia and can expect to return home the same day.
 Depending on the patient’s goals, Dr. Frank can also remove her existing implants and replace them with new ones in the same procedure.
 This can help a patient achieve a preferred size or reduce the issues that a specific type or style of implant may cause.*